COVID-19: The Disease & Vaccines

 What are the symptoms of COVID-19?

-SARS-CoV-2 infections lead to a wide range of disease experiences and symptoms.
-Some people never have symptoms or know they were infected.
+People with COVID-19 can have a wide range of symptoms.
+Some people never have symptoms.
+They may not even know they were infected.
 Most people have mild symptoms, similar to those of a cold.
-But a significant number of infected people develop severe symptoms that can result in weeks of illness, hospitalization or death.
+Others will develop severe symptoms that can result in weeks of illness, hospitalization or death.

 Common symptoms of COVID-19 include: